XuHaoJun/fun-sql/README.md

 Relational algebra is good, but implementation(SQL) is suck.

 Why everything is flatten?
-It make more low level manipulation compare C language pointer, normalization make more table and you must store redundant KEYs and link theme loop again and again....
+It make more low level manipulation compare with C language pointer, normalization make more table and you must store redundant KEYs and link theme loop again and again....